A federal judge strikes down a Texas law requiring age verification to view pornographic websites

 “The disclosures state scientific findings as a matter of fact, when in reality, they range from heavily contested to unsupported by the evidence,” Ezra wrote.

-The Texas law is one of several similar laws passed in other states, including Arkansas, Mississippi, Utah and Louisiana.
+The Texas law is one of several similar age verification laws passed in other states, including Arkansas, Mississippi, Utah and Louisiana.

 The Texas law carried fines of up to $10,000 per violation that could be raised to up to $250,000 per violation by a minor.